dekorateio/dekorate/readme.md

 - [spring boot with jaeger on kubernetes example](examples/spring-boot-with-jeager-on-kubernetes-example)

 ### Service Catalog annotations
-The [services catalog](https://svc-cat.io) annotation processor is can be used in order to create [services catalog](https://svc-cat.io) resources for:
+The [service catalog](https://svc-cat.io) annotation processor is can be used in order to create [service catalog](https://svc-cat.io) resources for:

-- creating services instances
+- creating service instances
 - binding to services
 - injecting binding info into the container